-By creating and using custom tracking codes for print mail, you get the best of both marketing worlds: on the print side, you reap the benefits of an original and well-designed piece that speaks to your audience, and on the digital side, you take advantage of modern tracking technology that deliver insights into what is or isn’t working in your campaign.
+By creating and using custom tracking codes for print mail, you get the best of both marketing worlds: on the print side, you reap the benefits of an original and well-designed piece that speaks to your audience, and on the digital side, you take advantage of modern tracking technology that delivers insights into what is or isn’t working in your campaign.

 Direct Mail Measurement Method #2: Offer an Exclusive Coupon or Promotion

 Who doesn’t love to get exclusive discounts?
 This method of measuring results is one of the easiest: Rather than needing to hook into the digital side to view results, you can tell how well the promotion worked by seeing how many customers redeemed the coupon code (whether online, by phone, or in-person).
 To get even more granular with your data, you can even create variable codes so that each recipient receives their own unique promo code.
 From there, you could make decisions on whether or not you targeted the right demographics, the timing of the mailer was correct, the discount was enticing, and so on.